Fly Casting - How to fix your tailing loops - 2023 revision

 What is a tailing Loop?

-The FFI definition of a tailing loop and that which seems to be agreed upon by most qualified fly casting instructors is that a tailing loop sees the line crossing over itself AND back again. i.e twice.
+definition of a tailing loop and that which seems to be agreed upon by most qualified fly casting instructors is that a tailing loop sees the fly line crossing over itself AND back again. i.e twice

 What makes tailing loops.

 Simple - it's always the path the rod tip makes.
 It can't be anything else.
-And if you doubt that think about the point of control between the fly line, rod and caster - it's the tip of the rod.
-End of story.
+And if you doubt that think about the point of control between the fly line, rod and caster - it's the tip of the fly rod

 Most diagrams you’ll see of tip paths depicting the cause of tails are very much exaggerated - including mine here.
 The effect is subtle, while you’ll certainly see the resultant tail, you'll most likely not actually see the cause in the tip path.

 What does the rod tip do to cause a tailing loop?